handsontable/handsontable/docs/content/guides/getting-started/events-and-hooks.md

 ---
 title: Events and hooks
-metaTitle: Events and hooks - Guide - Handsontable Documentation
+metaTitle: Events and hooks - JavaScript Data Grid | Handsontable
+description: Run your code before or after an action, using Handsontable's API hooks.
+For example, you can control what happens with the user's input.
 permalink: /events-and-hooks
 canonicalUrl: /events-and-hooks
 tags: